 Tip 4: Don’t Fight the Operating System

 Mastering a lot of this is crucial in building successful apps.
-It can take considerable investment to get to a good place when making them, but believe in the team and the cross-platform tools available.
+It can take considerable investment to get to a good place when making them.
+But believe in the team and the cross-platform mobile architecture tools available.